Ditectrev/Microsoft-SC-900-Microsoft-Security-Compliance-and-Identity-Fundamentals-Practice-Tests-Exams-QA/README.md

 **[⬆ Back to Top](#table-of-contents)**

 ### Which two types of resources can be protected by using Azure Firewall?
-Each correct answer presents a complete solution.

 - [x] Azure virtual machines.
 - [ ] Azure Active Directory (Azure AD) users.